jkeohan/rctr-2-14-22/w05d09/intro-to-useContent.md

 ## Context Provider and Consumer Model

-When using Context, you'll be dealing with a *Provider* component and *Consumer* components.
+When making use of Context, you'll be dealing with **Provider** and **Consumer** components.

-*Providers* are components that exist higher up on the tree, sending - or _providing_ - information to other components that are further down.
-This component must wrap the parts of the tree that it will be communicating with.
+**Providers** are components that exist higher up on the tree, sending - or _providing_ - state to other components further down the hierarchy.

-*Consumers* are components that receive - or _consume_ - information from their Provider ancestor.
-Consumer components use the *function as a child* pattern to 'extract' these values so we can use them in our own components.
+**Consumers** are components that receive - or _consume_ - state from their Provider.
+Consumer components 'extract' the desired state values to be used them in our own components.

 <hr>